mehrad31415/EscherWeb/README.md

 Note that in the right hand side, the repeating motif is a single shape that is repeated across the plane with only rigid motions, with some fixed background shapes.

 - Finally, the Gallery showcases example runs using polygons from the EscherTiling repository.
-Thus, this project serves two purposes: (1) generating escherizations and tilings for random images, and (2) hosting an online gallery of the polygons from the EscherTiling project.
+Thus, this project serves two purposes:
+    + generating escherizations and tilings for random images.
+    + hosting an online gallery of the polygons from the EscherTiling project.